cohere-coop/apprenticeship.community/CONTRIBUTING.md

 ## How Do I Make Suggestions?
 We prefer you [create an
-issue](https://help.github.com/articles/creating-an-issue/) in our [issue tracker](issues), but if you're uncomfortable with that send an email with your suggestion to [yo+apprenticeship-community@zincma.de](mailto: yo+apprenticeship-community@zincma.de).
+issue](https://help.github.com/articles/creating-an-issue/) in our [issue tracker](issues), but if you're uncomfortable with that, send an email with your suggestion to [yo+apprenticeship-community@zincma.de](mailto: yo+apprenticeship-community@zincma.de).